 Since the government expects you to pay taxes, they make it easy for you – that is, they take it directly out of your wages.
 As a result, the amount of money you take home will not be equal to the amount you earned.

 Your gross income is the amount of salary or wages your employer paid you before any tax was taken.
 So, the $243 you earned for 27 hours of work is your gross income.
 But your net income is what you take home after you have paid income tax, Social Security, and FICA.

 Unless you are married, the filing status on your first tax return should be single.
 The IRS cares about your filing status because it helps them understand which income tax bracket to put you in (we discuss tax brackets next).
 Single people, married couples, people with dependents, and widow(er)s are put in different tax brackets, based on their filing status.

 How do you know how much you owe for taxes?
 There’s some math involved.
 The amount of tax you pay is a percent of your total taxable income for the year.
 This is called your tax rate.

 The government decides how much tax you owe by dividing your taxable income into chunks — also known as tax brackets.
-Each chunk gets taxed at a different rate.
-For example, here is a look at the tax brackets for 2019:
+Each bracket gets taxed at a different rate and depends on your filing status.